 Smoked Tomato Bisque is a creamy, comforting, vegetarian, silky sooth, and smoky tomato soup.
 It’s the perfect use for the late summer tomatoes, or a crisp fall evening.
 Don’t have a smoker?
 That’s OK, just roast them instead.

-*UPDATE* — You can watch us cooking up this combo of Smoked Tomato Bisque and Smoked Brisket Grilled Cheese Sandwiches over on AM Northwest.
+*UPDATE* — We cooked this recipe for Smoked Tomato Bisque and Smoked Brisket Grilled Cheese Sandwiches live over on KATU Portland News show AM Northwest.

 This is an excellent way to eat something with that smoky delicious flavor, but is entirely vegetarian.

 The base of this bisque starts with smoked tomatoes, then use the smoked tomatoes as the base for the flavorful creamy soup.

 You can smoke tomatoes on any kind of smoker; offset stick burner, pellet smoker, ceramic grill, or even gas.
 Follow the same method no matter the type of cooker you use.